 But Sam needn't have worried.
 Dean reached behind him and pulled out a gun, glinting cheerily in the meagre light from outside.

 "I know, Dad.
 You think I don't know you'll come after us?
 Like you said, you taught us well.
 Never leave alive anything that can hunt you down, right?"
 Dean said, in a tone that might have been an echo of the responsible, obedient little soldier he once was.
-John's face fell a little and his eyes latched onto the gun.
+John's face fell and his eyes latched onto the gun.